BrownFortress/IntentSlotDatasets/README.md

 ## ATIS
 ATIS dataset has been taken from Microsof CNTK: https://github.com/Microsoft/CNTK/tree/master/Examples/LanguageUnderstanding/ATIS/Data.
 It is split in training and test sets containing 4978 and 893 examples, respetively.
 ## SNIPS
-SNIPS dataset has been taken from the git hub repo: https://github.com/ZhenwenZhang/Slot_Filling
+SNIPS dataset has been taken from the GitHub repo: https://github.com/ZhenwenZhang/Slot_Filling